Why is ANB Unique?

-We have developed a new electrochemical sensor technology which uses the market accepted, ubiquitous glass electrode, but provides for autonomous, in-situ, calibration of the electrode.
+We have developed a new electrochemical sensor technology that uses the market-accepted, ubiquitous glass electrode, but provides for autonomous, in-situ, calibration of the electrode.
 This lack of manual calibration provides the following value proposition:

 - is at least 70% cheaper to operate and maintain.